 Uayma itself is a small village, only a 20 minute drive from Valladolid, it would not be worth the trip apart from the church.
 We drove into the village and soon enough got to the square, with the church of the ex convent de Santo Domingo on the southern side.
 We parked our car and got out.
 There was a group of school children building altars for the Dia de Los Muertos (Mexican Day of the Dead celebration) out of wood near the village centre.
 The children stared at us, presumably as the village is not often frequented by tourists.

-Inside we found the ceiling and walls painted and stuccoed with even more intricate and colourful flowers than outside.
+Inside the ex-Convent of Santo Domingo we found the ceiling and walls painted and stuccoed with even more intricate and colourful flowers than outside.
 Unfortunately some of them looked like they could do with some restoration.
 Sadly in some places the paint is peeling and parts were missing on some of the flowers, in fact the inside in general looked in need of a lot of money in order to be restored to its former glory.
-The not so perfect state of the church did add to its charm though and I spent ages taking photos, in- and outside.
+The not so perfect state of Uayma’s church did add to its charm though and I spent ages taking photos, in- and outside.

 The Village Green

 The rest of the family could not share my lengthy fascination with the church and headed back outside to look at the alters being built on the village green.
 It was interesting to see the school children pulling the palm leaves for thatch and sawing wood to make frames for what looked like huts.
 Later in the trip we would find out more about these altars and why the children are the ones to build them.
 After a brief wander round the playground in the town square we moved on leaving the half finished huts behind.

 We were glad to have stopped at this secret spot on the Yucatan peninsular to explore the incredible ex-convent Santo Domingo in Uayma before our visit to the famous Mayan pyramids and site at Chichen Itza.